Oral & Maxillofacial Surgery - Temporomandibular Joint Replacement Surgery Information for patients

 In some cases, the joints may be at risk of dislocation for a few days after surgery.
 Your surgeon will discuss this with you and take some measures to avoid its occurrence.

-Some surgeons use a device called a Therabite or Orastetch to help with post operative mouth opening and joint function.
-Your surgeon will discuss this with you if this is the case.
+Some surgeons would recommend their patients to use a device called a Therabite or Orastretch to help with post operative mouth opening and joint function.
+Your surgeon will discuss this with you, if this is the case.

 Like other surgical procedures, there are some risks involved with joint replacement.